UVT-CTF/2025-Uni-Vs-Threats-CTF/web/PipeLeak(WorkingName)/solution/writeup.md

 ## Step 3: Polluting the log file

 - First, send a request to localhost:8080/<title> and then to localhost:8080/</title>
+- Note that the Cookie value has to be passed to go to the right log.htm
 - This will ensure that the flag is leaked through the log.htm page.

 ## Step 4: Interact with CDP